 How much are the vouchers worth?

-December voucher - £30 per eligible pupil to cover the two-week Christmas holiday.
+Easter voucher - £30 voucher per eligible pupil to cover the two-week Easter holiday.

 How do I redeem the voucher?

 1. Blackhawk Network will email you a 16-digit code.
-This will be sent to the email address the pupil support team have on their records.
+This will be sent to the email address your child’s school has on their records.
 Please keep an eye on your inbox and check your junk or spam folder.
-If the pupil support team do not hold an email address for you, your code will be posted to you.
+If we do not hold an email address for you, your code will be texted or posted to you.